Masking sensitive data

-Airflow will by default mask Connection passwords and sensitive Variables and keys from a Connection’s extra (JSON) field when they appear in Task logs, in the Variable and in the Rendered fields views of the UI.
+Airflow will by default mask Connection passwords, sensitive Variables, and keys from a Connection’s extra (JSON) field whose names contain one or more of the sensitive keywords when they appear in Task logs, in the Variables UI, and in the Rendered fields views of the UI.
+Keys in the extra JSON that do not include any of these sensitive keywords will not be redacted automatically.

 It does this by looking for the specific value appearing anywhere in your output.
 This means that if you